Lausi95/game-of-threes/README.md

 ## Configuration

+The configuration of a player is done by environment variables.

 `KAFKA_URL`: **mandatory** Url to a kafka node.

 `PLAYER_ID`: **mandatory** ID of the player, playing the game.
 If multiple players should